rovanmagdi/Trivia/README.md

 ## Examination system
-Description for my project which is an examination system.
+Description for my project which is an Trivia system.

 ## Table of Contents